LLM monitoring: Why your AI can be up while completely failing

 Users are getting completely useless outputs.

 This is the silent failure mode that traditional monitoring misses entirely.
-Gartner reports 85% of AI projects fail, and most teams discover quality problems weeks after deployment when user complaints spike.
+Deloitte warns that more than 40% of agentic AI projects could be cancelled by 2027 due to unanticipated cost, complexity, or unexpected risks.
+Most teams discover quality problems weeks after deployment when user complaints spike.
 By then, the damage is done.

 LLM monitoring and observability requires a different approach than traditional application monitoring.
-You are not just checking if the system is up.
-You are verifying that it delivers actual value to users.
+You’re not just checking if the system is up.
+You’re verifying that it delivers actual value to users.

 Why uptime monitoring misses LLM failures